dgrouev/SoftUni-DevOps-m1-m2---Ilko/m2/README.md

 -	Updates the base image
 -	Installs Apache web server
 -	Exposes the port of the Apache web server
 -	Copies a locally created index.html to the web root folder of the Apache installation.
-The file should contain the following statement: <h1>Hello from my first container!</h1>
+The file should contain the following statement: <b>Hello from my first container!</h1>
 2. Build an image based on the <strong>Dockerfile</strong>
-3. Create a container based on the image
+3. Create a container based on the <strong>image</strong>
 # Proof
 Prepare a document that show what you accomplished and how you did it.
 It can include (not limited to):
 1. The commands you used to achieve the above tasks